Abdallah-Ragab/code-profiles/README.md

 ## Usage

-Simply run `codeprofiles [profile]`
+Simply run the following command:

+    codeprofiles [-p profile] [-s] [-h]
-### options
+### Options:
+`-s` | Run in silent mode. if a profile is specified using the `-p` option the script will run VS Code with the specified profile and exit silently without showing the full interface.

-Optionally you can choose a profile from the terminal to launch immediately by running `codeprofiles profile-name`
+`-p [profile]` | Specify a profile to launch immediately as the script launches.

+`-h` | Get instructions.